 The Oregon Health Authority (OHA) updated its fish advisory on April 11, 2018.
-OHA advises people limit eating some fish found in the Lower Willamette and avoiding other fish altogether due to contaminants.
+OHA advises people to follow these guidelines:

 Oregon Health Authority's April 2018 fish advisory for the Lower Willamette River through Portland.